Symantec CEO says pressing ahead with Veritas spin-off

 The company is planning to start trading as two companies by Jan 4, 2016.

-Symantec will separate its business focused on corporate and consumer security software, which had $4.2 billion in revenue last year, from Veritas, which is smaller, with about $2.5 billion in revenue.
+Symantec will separate its business focussed on corporate and consumer security software, which had $4.2 billion (3 billion pounds) in revenue last year, from Veritas, which is smaller, with about $2.5 billion in revenue.
 It first announced the tax-free spinoff last October.

 The Reuters report said Symantec had been looking into a sale of Veritas for several months and had approached NetApp Inc, EMC Corp and several private equity firms to gauge their interest.